novemberborn/copenhagen/README.md

 ## Remaining work

 Copenhagen is still new.
-I'd like to integrate it with `nyc`.
-The `cacheSalt` implementation should be improved to work with local Git clones and npm-based Git installs.
+I'd like to integrate it with `nyc`, see
+<https://github.com/bcoe/nyc/pull/217>.
+The `cacheSalt` implementation should be
+improved to work with local Git clones and npm-based Git installs.
 This will help development.
 Much more syntax needs to be supported, as well as Istanbul's ignore pragmas.
 There is a [`__coverage__` Babel plugin](https://github.com/dtinth/babel-plugin-__coverage__) which may contain some useful syntax.
+Copenhagen should still support translating coverage data using source maps.

 [Istanbul]: https://github.com/gotwarlost/istanbul/
 [`nyc`]: https://github.com/bcoe/nyc